Neuroscience of rhythm: Avian song learning

-Juvenile avian song learning is one of the best animal models used to study generation and recognition of rhythm.
+Juvenile avian song learning is one of the animal models used to study generation and recognition of rhythm.
 The ability for birds to process a tutor song and then generate a perfect replica of that song, underlies our ability to learn rhythm.

 Two very famous computational neuroscientists Kenji Doya and Terrence J. Sejnowski created a model of this using the Zebra Finch as target organism.
 The Zebra Finch is perhaps one of the most easily understood examples of this among birds.
 The young Zebra Finch is exposed to a "tutor song" from the adult, during a critical period.
 This is defined as the time of life that learning can take place, in other words when the brain has the most plasticity.
 After this period, the bird is able to produce an adult song, which is said to be crystallized at this point.
 Doya and Sejnowski evaluated three possible ways that this leaning could happen, an immediate, one shot perfection of the tutor song, error learning, and reinforcement learning.
 They settled on the third scheme.
 Reinforcement learning consists of a "critic" in the brain capable of evaluating the difference between the tutor and the template song.
 Assuming the two are closer than the last trial, this "critic" then sends a signal activating NMDA receptors on the articulator of the song.
 In the case of the Zebra Finch, this articulator is the robust nucleus of archistriatum or RA.
 The NMDA receptors allow the RA to be more likely to produce this template of the tutor song, thus leading to learning of the correct song.

 Dr. Sam Sober explains the process of tutor song recognition and generation using error learning.
 This refers to a signal generated by the avian brain that corresponds to the error between the tutor song and the auditory feedback the bird gets.
 The signal is simply optimized in order to be as small of a difference as possible, which results in the learning of the song.
 Dr. Sober believes that this is also the mechanism employed in human speech learning.
 Although it's clear that humans are constantly adjusting their speech while birds are believed to have crystallized their song upon reaching adulthood.
 He tested this idea by using headphones to alter a Bengalese finch's auditory feedback.
 The bird actually corrected for up to 40% of the perturbation.
 This provides strong support for error learning in humans.